ome/ansible-training/_episodes/01-overview.md

 * Like ssh, but on can run against >1 at once.
 * Agent-less
-* Human-readable (yaml) language to define state of a system
+* Human-readable `YAML` language to define state of a system

 #### Inventory (files)